-With smartphones only lasting a couple of years before they become obsolete, you want a mount that will be able to handle all of the phones you’ll be going through.
+With smartphones only lasting a couple of years before they become obsolete, you want a model that will be able to handle all of the phones you’ll be going through.

-This phone mount from GUB gives you that.
-The mount has a huge range of adjustments.
+This mount has a huge range of adjustments.
 Its width ranges from 50mm to 100mm with length adjustments ranging from 4″ to 7″.
 GUB’s mount is made from aluminum material and is capable of 360º rotation on the fly.

 - Pros : Fits the largest smartphones available up to 7″.
 Easily rotate 360º to your desired orientation.

 - Cons : Not easy to lock/remove one-handed.